-- 1. Active participation in all class discussions, including completion of all assigned readings by the date due.
-10% of total grade. - 2.
-Take-Home Exam on course readings (5-7 pages).
-Due Feb.
-5 by 4:00 pm.
-20% of grade. - 3.
-Review Essay: Read and discuss together 3-5 books on a related topic, to be chosen in consultation with the instructor.
+1. Active participation in all class discussions, including completion of all assigned readings by the date due.
+10% of total grade.

+2. Take-Home Exam on course readings (5-7 pages).
+Due Sept.
+28. 20% of grade.

+3. Review Essay: Read and discuss together 3-5 books on a related topic, to be chosen in consultation with the instructor.
 Scholarly articles may be substituted for one or more books, but you must have approval in advance.
 Essay should be 8-10 pages long.
-Due Feb.
-26 by 4:00 pm.
+Due October 19.
 20% of grade.

-- 4. Individualized Project: Design a syllabus or another project, subject to instructor approval.
-This may be a dissertation proposal, grant proposal, literature review, or another project that is related to your teaching and/or research interests.
-Due April 1 by 4:00 pm.
-20% of grade. - 5.
-Final Exam, held during finals week.
+4. Individual Project: This may be a syllabus, dissertation proposal, grant proposal, or another project that is related to your teaching and/or research interests.
+Must be approved by instructor.
+Due Nov.
+20. 20% of grade.

+5. Final Exam, held during finals week.
 This will be a cumulative exam.
 30% of grade.